 - Refrain from using ibuprofen, aspirin, fish oil supplements, or vitamin E for 24 hours following injection

 - If bruising appears, apply ice to area for 15 minutes every hour to decrease bruising

-- The most common side effect is headache with Botox injections.
+- The most common side effect is headache with Neurotoxin injections.
 You may use Tylenol to relieve this.
 If you are a chronic headache sufferer and have prescription headache medication, you may take it as prescribed by your doctor.

 Xeomin® has helped many Indianapolis area residents achieve a smoother, rejuvenated facial appearance.
 To learn more about this treatment, contact Hamilton Facial Plastic Surgery today for your consultation at either our Carmel or Greenwood office.